bhuisgen/neon-webdocs/docs/neon/configuration/overview/index.md

 :::tip

-You can override the default configuration file by setting the environment variable [`CONFIG_FILE`](#config_file).
+You can specity a different configuration file by setting the environment variable [`CONFIG_FILE`](#config_file).

 :::

 ### Syntax

-The syntax of the configuration is YAML.
+The syntax of the configuration is in YAML.

 The file is composed of different sections.
-Each section can have settings or other sections.
-A section is defined by its own name (a string).
-A setting can have one value (single value) or multiple values (multi value list) from these
+Each section can have options or other sections.
+A section is defined by its own name.
+An option can have one value (single value) or multiple values (multi-value list) from these types:
-types:

-- a string: for textual content
+- string: for textual content
-- a number: for numeric content following the given unit
+- number: for numeric content
-- a boolean: to enable/disable the given setting
+- boolean: to enable/disable the option
 - an object: a group of settings

-Some settings accept free values other not.
-But as a design choice, any invalid values are skipped and default values are used in fallback to prevent any instance startup failure.

 ## Environment variables

-You can override some configuration through the use of environment variables:
+You can override some configuration settings through the use of environment variables:

 ### `CONFIG_FILE`